Kobe Bryant on his ESPN show ‘Detail’: It’s ‘not for simple-minded people’

 “The goal was simple,” Bryant said.
 “How I measured that was, ‘I have to win more.’
 I mean, for me, that’s what it was.
 Magic [Johnson] won a bunch, [Larry] Bird won a bunch, Michael won a bunch.
 My focus as a kid growing up: ‘Okay, I have to lead my organization to winning multiple championships like Magic did, like MJ did.’
 That was the thing for me.”

 Which brings us back to “Detail,” a show Bryant created to try to take people inside the mind of one of the all-time greats of the game as he’s watching film of today’s players.
-As Bryant indicated, the show isn’t for the faint of heart; there is no introduction, and there are no breaks.
+As Bryant indicated, the show isn’t for the faint of heart; there is no introduction and there are no breaks.
 It is 22 minutes of film study.

 And now that the first season of the show is over, Bryant said he’s satisfied with how it turned out.